 Assembly members Nick Chiaravalloti, Angela McKnight, Angelica Jimenez, Pedro Mejia, Raj Mukherji and Annette Chaparro, along with Sheriff Frank Schillari and County Executive Tom DeGise – Amy’s father – will all be running on the Democratic party line.

 Joining them will be Rivas, who has been a freeholder since 2004 and served as Union City commissioner from 2001 through 2018.
-He is a close ally of state Senator (D-33/Union City Mayor Brian Stack.
+He is a close ally of state Senator (D-33)/Union City Mayor Brian Stack.

 Ryglicki, who is affiliated with state Senator (D-32)/North Bergen Mayor Nick Sacco’s organization, will be retiring after just one term (he was elected in 2014).

-“Joe Ryglicki has been an outstanding public servant for many years, not only as Surrogate but as an attorney who has helped government agencies effectively deliver services to residents,” added Sacco.
+“Joe Ryglicki has been an outstanding public servant for many years, not only as surrogate but as an attorney who has helped government agencies effectively deliver services to residents,” added Sacco.

 “I want to thank Joe Ryglicki for his service to the people of Hudson County and wish him well going forward.”

-Additionally, almost all 12 Hudson County mayors joined Amy DeGise in making the nine endorsements, with West New York Mayor Felix Roque not backing the establishment picks.
+Additionally, almost all 12 Hudson County mayors joined Amy DeGise in making the nine endorsements, with only West New York Mayor Felix Roque not backing the establishment picks.